-The Commission has endorsed the process recommended four years ago by the Committee with respect to the time schedule if an Implementation begins (IWC, 2005b, pp.8492).
+The Commission has endorsed the process recommended four years ago by the Committee with respect to the time schedule if an Implementation begins (IWC, 2005b, pp.84-

+92).
 In 2007 (IWC, 2008c), the Committee began the North Atlantic fin whale Implementation.
 The ability to complete the programming work needed to implement and condition the Implementation Simulation Trials was substantially enhanced by the extra computational support for the Secretariat that was funded last year.
 A continuation of this support is requested (3) in order for the Committee to meet the strict timetable agreed in the Requirements and Guidelines for Implementations (IWC, 2005b).
 The Committee should be in a position to complete the Implementation at next year's meeting and funding is required for invited participants at the second Intersessional Workshop in spring 2009.

-(4) INVESTIGATE THE APPARENT ANOMALIES BETWEEN THE RESULTS OF ALLOZYME ANALYSES AND DNA-BASED ANALYSES
+(4) INVESTIGATE THE APPARENT ANOMALIES BETWEEN THE RESULTS OF ALLOZYME ANALYSES AND DNA-BASED ANALYSES minke whales at several loci.

-In the case of North Atlantic fin whales and North Atlantic minke whales, different genetic methodologies have revealed highly contrasting results.
-Allozyme analyses conducted in the early 1990s estimated large very high degrees of genetic divergence between samples from western, central and eastern North Atlantic fin whales and minke whales at several loci.
 These results are in sharp contrast to the DNA-based analyses (mtDNA and microsatellite loci) which so far has revealed low levels of population genetic structure among the North Atlantic regions.
-The lack of congruence among different genetic analyses has important consequences for the Implementation Simulation Trials for North Atlantic fin whales which have to include stock hypotheses covering the full range of these contrasting genetic analyses.
-This funding will be used to determine the sequence of nucleotides at the exons encoding the most divergent allozymes identified in Daníelsdóttir et al.'s allozyme study of North Atlantic fin whales.
+The lack of congruence among different genetic analyses has important consequences for Implementation Simulation Trials for North Atlantic fin whales which have to include stock hypotheses covering the full range of these contrasting genetic analyses.
+This funding will be used to determine the sequence of nucleotides at the exons encoding the most divergent allozymes identified in Danielsdóttir et al.'s allozyme study of North Atlantic fin whales.
 Genomic DNA extractions from ~50 of the fin whale samples used in the original allozyme study by Daníelsdóttir and co-workers are already available.
 This work will be undertaken by Pasbøll and Bérubé.